Working with Digital Marketing is a never-ending effort to better understand an audience and get closer to it.

 The plan was to use their data-driven AI to create personalized headlines, ads, and newsletters.

-Obviously, all of that supervised by marketers to tweak and verify the messages being sent out, but without all the hustle of manually writing everything.
+Obviously, all of that is supervised by marketers to tweak and verify the messages being sent out, but without all the hustle of manually writing everything.

 After all, Dell is a big company and, more importantly, has too many market segments inside itself.
-The Intelligence was able to gather all that information on audiences, goals and tailor them to fit each expectation from their leads and customers.
+The Intelligence was able to gather all that information on audiences, and goals and tailor them to fit each expectation from their leads and customers.

 The result?
 A general increase in CTR, including doubling conversions from Facebook Ads.

 Starbucks has been a constant example of how to retain customers and invest in loyalty.
-They do that in many ways, but we want to highlight here the usage of AI in their service’s experience.
+They do that in many ways, but we want to highlight here the usage of AI in their service experience.

 Since 2016 the company is investing in personalization with AI-based data analysis.